opencdms/opencdms/.devcontainer/README.md

 If you are looking for the *OpenCDMS workshop* then close this environment and open the [opencdms-workshop codespace](https://github.com/opencdms/opencdms-workshop) instead.

+## Overview

+> TODO: Add video introduction here

+> **Warning:** When developing inside any container you have to be especially careful not to accidently lose any changes that you've made by closing/deleting the container before commiting and pushing your changes.
+>
+> In addition, in this particular devcontainer, you may not receive warnings for changes made in all repositories in `/workspaces/` (since `workspaces/opencdms` is the primary repository for the container).

 ## Quick links
 - Main opencdms [README](opencdms/README.md)
 - opencdms-api [README](opencdms-api/README.md)